A NORTHWEST CALGARY LAW FIRM

 Dukeshire Law Office has been practising divorce law in Calgary since 1977.

-To qualify for a divorce in Alberta, at least one of the divorcing parties have to have lived in the province for at least 1 year.
+To qualify for a divorce in Alberta, at least one of the divorcing parties has to have lived in the province for at least one year.
 In Alberta, separation is grounds for divorce, so you can file as soon as you are separated from your spouse.
 You have to wait until the one year separation is passed before you can send in the final papers to get your divorce judgment.

 At Dukeshire Law Office, you will find a team that works with clients to find answers and resolve their divorce issues.
-Use a divorce lawyer in Northwest Calgary to create a plan for your divorce.
+Hire a divorce lawyer in Northwest Calgary to create a plan for your divorce.
 We assist you and offer advice as you try to decide between an uncontested and contested divorce.
 Let us help you defend your interests in both types of divorce with our legal services.